AndyGao6186/AndyGao6186.github.io/_pages/about.md

 ## **Welcome to Yuyang Gao's Academic Hub 🚀**

 👋 **Hi, I'm Yuyang Gao**, currently pursuing a **Bachelor's degree in Automation at Dalian University of Technology**, ranking **1st out of 162 students**.
-My research interests lie in **Embodied AI, Robot Manipulation, and Imitation Learning**.
-Simply put, I work on making robots smarter, more stable, and more versatile in performing tasks—whether it’s grasping objects, opening doors, or even bringing me a cup of coffee (though, for now, it might be better at spilling it).
+My research interests lie in **Embodied AI, Robot Manipulation, and Self-Driving Lab**.
+Simply put, I’m training robots to be the ultimate lab partners—capable of conducting precision experiments 24/7 without getting bored by repetitive pipetting.
+Though, for now, they seem to be much better at turning a routine reaction into an unplanned “fireworks display”.

-In the lab, I mainly focus on **Imitation Learning and Sim2Real**, helping robots acquire skills through learning rather than hand-crafted coding.
-I previously interned at **Tsinghua University’s Institute for AI Industry Research**, where I worked on **dual-arm mobile manipulation robots** and trained them using the **ACT algorithm** to improve manipulation tasks, achieving some promising results.

-If you're interested in **Robotics, Embodied AI, SLAM**, or **Mathematical Modeling**, feel free to reach out!
+If you're interested in **Robotics**, feel free to reach out!
 (And if you're just looking for last-minute survival tips before a deadline, I’ve got plenty of stories to share 😆.)

 [CV](../assets/CV.pdf) / [Transcript](../assets/Transcript.pdf) / [Email](mailto:gaoyuyang6186@163.com) / [GitHub](https://github.com/AndyGao6186) / [Wechat](../images/wechat.jpg)

 ---

 ## **Research Interests 🤖**
-**Embodied AI, Imitation Learning, Robot Control**
+**Embodied AI, Robot Manipulation, Self-Driving Lab**
-Additionally, I’m also curious about **Reinforcement Learning, Life-long Learning**, and **the applications of nanorobots in healthcare**.

 ---